aroellin/netcoevolve/README.md

   --T_MAX 5.0 \
   --SEED 42
 ```
-If `--OUTPUT_FILE` is omitted a timestamped file like `simulation-YYYYMMDD-HHMMSS.csv` is created.
+If `--OUTPUT_FILE` is omitted a timestamped file like `output/simulation-YYYYMMDD-HHMMSS.csv` is created (directory auto-created).

 ### CLI Parameters
 | Flag | Meaning | Default |